 Did Illinois Get Bail Reform Right?
-Criminal Justice Advocates are Optimistic
+Criminal Justice Advocates Are Optimistic

 Under the Illinois Pretrial Fairness Act — which would not be implemented until January 2023, after a two-year rollout plan — charged individuals will either be held or not held, eliminating any element of money.
-Along with the end of cash bond, there will be a new, strictly defined process to guide the decision-making for detention.
+Along with the end of cash bond, there will be a new, strictly defined process to guide the decision-making for detention, NBC News reports.

 The act, more than 300 pages long, is one of the most comprehensive pieces of legislation that not only abolishes the cash bond system but also aims to end mass pretrial incarceration, said Sharone Mitchell, director of the Illinois Justice Project, a member organization of the Coalition to End Money Bond that was heavily involved in drafting the legislation.